E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 class Viz(Step):
     """
-    A step for plotting the results of a series of RPE runs in the baroclinic channel test group
+    A step for plotting the results of a series of RPE runs in the "yet another channel" test group
     """
     def __init__(self, test_case):
         """